A woven jacquard floral motif on fine silk satin makes this scarf an elegant addition to your wardrobe.

 For more information, please see Returns & Exchanges

-Since 2004, we've been designing silk scarves and working with only the most talented artisans to produce our designs.
-Craftsmanship passed down through the generations and the highest quality materials means your pocket square will be a timeless addition to your wardrobe.
+Craftsmanship passed down through the generations and the highest quality materials means your scarf will be a timeless addition to your wardrobe.

 Fair Labor, Fair Price